benoit-pereira-da-silva/textual/README.md

 # textual
-A opioned micro framework to deal with streamable discreet textual transformations.
+Textual is an opinionated micro-framework designed for handling streamable, discrete textual transformations.